-Susan Davenport serves as Senior Vice President, Economic Development at the Greater Houston Partnership.
+Susan Davenport serves as Senior Vice President and Chief Economic Development Officer at the Greater Houston Partnership.
+The Partnership is an approximately 900-member business partnership encompassing a 12-county greater Houston region.
 In this role, Susan leads the organization’s domestic and international economic development efforts and provides assistance to companies considering expanding, relocating or investing in the greater Houston region.

 Prior to her work in Houston, Susan served as the President/CEO of the Gainesville Area Chamber of Commerce, a five-star accredited Chamber with approximately 1,300 member companies and organizations.
 Prior to her role as President/CEO she served for two years as the Chamber’s Vice President of Economic Development.
 From 2013 through 2018, the Gainesville Chamber announced the creation of more than 1,100 new jobs and more than $400 million in new capital investment.